 Maintain your company’s Facebook, Instagram, Twitter, etc. on a regular basis.
 Take note of the times of the highest engagement rates, and try to post at these times in the future.
 Internet users love catchy, fun, and engaging posts with images, so be sure to post plenty of these to guarantee more interactions.
 People love to engage with and share the latest news on their pages, which leads me to my next point…

-Based on the popularity of Kickstarter, Indiegogo, and other crowdfunding sites, it’s clear that the public love to support start-ups.
+Based on the popularity of Kickstarter, Indiegogo, and other crowdfunding sites, it’s clear that the public loves to support start-ups.
+Crowdfunding allows potential long-standing customers to get involved in a project from its infancy.

 Bootstrapping is a difficult and costly process, and financing entirely by yourself is not always achievable.
 By crowdfunding, you will be able to raise the necessary funds and create social media buzz at the same time.